robincornett/scriptless-social-sharing/readme.txt

 1. Visit the Settings > Scriptless Social Sharing page to change the default behavior of the plugin.

 == Frequently Asked Questions ==

+= How are the social network icons/buttons displayed? =

+In version 3.0, very differently than they have been before.
+Originally, Scriptless used the Font Awesome webfont (version 4.7) to display icons, or you could roll your own.
+You still can roll your own, but as of 3.0, Scriptless has updated to Font Awesome 5.8.1.
+SVG icons are now the default.
+The webfont is still an option, and previous users will need to update their settings to switch to SVG.

+Text only buttons are now an option as well.
+And if you prefer flexbox for styling items in rows instead of table CSS, that's now available on the settings page.

+= What social networks are supported? =

+Scriptless Social Sharing currently supports the following social networks:

+* Twitter
+* Facebook
+* Pinterest
+* LinkedIn
+* Reddit
+* WhatsApp
+* Pocket
+* Telegram
+* SMS
+* Email

+Google+ is dead and has been removed from the plugin.
+Instagram does not support social sharing buttons.

 = What if I want to move where the buttons are output? =